 There are four, widely used, types of meditation practice.
-They are all suitable for any stage of your meditation journey – as they do not represent a hierarchy with one being more advanced than another.
+They are all suitable for any stage of your meditation journey.
+They’re not a hierarchy with one being more advanced than another.
 How they differ though, is in the meditation experience they give you and how they strengthen the skills of relaxing, focusing, and being mindful.

 Four types of meditation